 You will also need to file the Periodic Report every year, regardless of what type of entity you form.
 Called the Annual Report in other states, this report keeps the state up-to-date about certain vital but basic business information.
 It costs just $10 to submit.

 Last but not least, your LLC will need to pay income taxes.
-But unlike a lot of states, where businesses are taxed in different ways based on their taxation structures, Colorado has the same rate for the business tax (corporate income tax) and the personal income tax.
+But unlike a lot of states, where businesses are taxed in different ways based on their taxation structures, Colorado has the same rate of 4.55% for the business tax (corporate income tax) and the personal income tax.
 That said, you’ll have to pay federal taxes, along with several others.
 For instance, if you have employees, you’ll pay unemployment insurance tax.
 If you sell goods or services, you’ll pay sales and use tax.
 Depending on the nature of your business, there could be other taxes required, so check with the Colorado Department of Revenue to make sure.

 Other than that, the other potential expenses only apply to certain businesses.
 These include things like professional or industry-specific business licenses and business insurance.